Expert Advice: Google Analytics Tutorial

 Google recently switched up its terminology for analytics.
 What used to be called “visits” are now known as “sessions.”
 A session is essentially a group of interactions within a certain timeframe.
 These sessions can contain multiple page views or social interactions from a single user.
 However, the session will expire after 30 minutes of inactivity, and if the same user visits the same site once the session is over, a new session is started.
 A new session also begins if that same user leaves the site and returns via a different outside source.
 Additionally, what used to be called “unique visitors” is now simply termed “users,” meaning the number of separate people who visited the site, regardless of the number of sessions they logged.

 The last piece of important information is the bounce rate.
 This is the number of users that leave your website without interacting with it.
-This number may appear shockingly high, but that’s not abnormal.
+This number may appear shockingly high, but that’s normal.
 A user may “bounce” if they ended up on your page accidentally, or it wasn’t what they were looking for, but they also might be reported as “bounced” if they watched the auto-playing slideshow on your website without clicking on anything.
 If you have all your contact info displayed on your home page, you could very well be on the phone with that “bounced” user, so take these numbers with a grain of salt.
 Ultimately, the lower the bounce rate, the better.
 This means that users are likely to be deliberately clicking on to your site and sticking around to view other pages.
 If you've noticed a lower bounce rate coming from Wonderful Machine's website since April 2015, it could have to do with the new website launch with its more user-friendly search interface, which allows users to view larger profile images than on the old site.
 You can read more about that here in our April 2015 Analytics report.

 Think of measuring your bounce rate as quality vs. quantity.
 Quality being a lower bounce rate that has more high quality visitors who are making more meaningful clicks.
 You can calculate this by the bounce rate itself, the amount of time that visitors from WM stay on your site, and page views per session.
 We like to attribute this type of traffic to the curation of our network of photographers, the specialities that they're listed in, and the images we use to represent them in those specialties.
-A high bounce rate, or quantity of visitors to your site could mean that users accidentally clicked on to your site than right off it from the homepage.
+A high bounce rate, or quantity of visitors to your site could mean that users accidentally clicked on to your site then right off it from the homepage.
 While it may be nice to see more traffic coming to your website from WM, it may not hold as much value as traffic that deliberately clicks to your site, then sticks around to explore.

 At best, the bounce rate is a coarse measurement of interaction that’s optimized for standard link-and-text websites.
 Fortunately you can control what’s reported as a bounce by using Events.
 Other technical issues are addressed on Google Support’s bounce rate help page.
 If none of those technical problems are causing your high bounce rate, you may need to think about how your website is designed and promoted, and make sure you’re getting it in front of interested eyeballs, rather than just any eyeballs.